 Figure 1: The symbiosis of political efficacy, organizational support, and family backing

-3.2.3 Political efficacy
+3.2.1 Political Efficacy

-One of the primary motivators for people to continue engaging in water conservation efforts in China is their confidence in their ability to influence political outcomes—what political scientists call ‘political efficacy’.
-Political efficacy refers to an individual’s perceptions that they have the power to influence political processes and that the government responds to citizen input.
+One of the primary motivators for people to continue engaging in water conservation efforts in China is their confidence in their ability to influence political outcomes—what political scientists call “political efficacy.”
+Political efficacy refers to an individual’s perception that they have the power to influence political processes and that the government responds to citizen input.
 It encompasses feelings of personal competence in understanding politics and the perception that political participation can bring about change.
-The term “political efficacy” was popularized by researchers Angus Campbell, Gerald Gurin, and Warren E. Miller in their seminal work, "The Voter Decides," published in 1954.
+The term “political efficacy” was popularized by researchers Angus Campbell, Gerald Gurin, and Warren E. Miller in their seminal work The Voter Decides, published in 1954.
 Their studies, particularly those related to American electoral behavior, helped bring attention to this concept in political science.
-This concept encompasses two dimensions: internal political efficacy and external political efficacy.
-Internal political efficacy refers to individuals' confidence in their own ability to understand and impact politics, whereas external political efficacy focuses on the trust in the political system to heed and incorporate public suggestions.
-Case studies in China confirm that both internal and external political efficacy have a positive effect on public deliberation involvement.
-Clearly the two are intertwined, but Pei et al. found that internal efficacy’s impact is more indirect and is often mediated by external political efficacy.
+This concept encompasses two dimensions: internal political efficacy and external political efficacy (see Acock and Clarke, 1990, and Aish and Jöreskog, 1990).
+Internal political efficacy refers to individuals’ confidence in their own ability to understand and impact politics, whereas external political efficacy focuses on the trust in the political system to heed and incorporate public suggestions.
+Case studies in China confirm that both internal and external political efficacy have a positive effect on public deliberation involvement (see Pei et al., 2018 and Wei and Zhao, 2017).
+Clearly, the two are intertwined, but Pei et al. found that internal efficacy’s impact is more indirect and is often mediated by external political efficacy.
 Thus, we argue that our informants were motivated to participate because they saw an opportunity to foster a collaborative relationship with the government.
 This, in turn, can lead to local governmental bodies addressing environmental issues more effectively.
 The testimonies below illustrate this dynamic well:

-Interviewee 1: “The reason I'm willing to keep doing this is that Green Horizon took us to visit the Environmental Protection Bureau a few times.
+Interviewee 1: “The reason I’m willing to keep doing this is that Green Horizon took us to visit the Environmental Protection Bureau a few times.
 The head of the bureau was very polite to us.
 We even exchanged contacts.
-This is something I couldn't have experienced as an ordinary citizen before.
+This is something I couldn’t have experienced as an ordinary citizen before.
 The issues we report were also resolved quickly.”
 (Interview Record: 20180821YFN)

 Interviewee 2: “Through participating in water environment governance, we have established a cooperative relationship with the government.
 Every time I report something to them, they respond quickly.
-It gives me a sense of privilege, like I was actually an officer (这种感觉给了我一种当官的感觉)” (Interview Record: 20180813CK).
+It gives me a sense of privilege, like I was actually an officer (这种感觉给了我一种当官的感觉).”
+(Interview Record: 20180813CK)

 Interviewee 3: “I enjoy participating in environmental protection actions.
-It's our right as well as our responsibility.
-I even obtained the honour of a 'Green Guardian' (绿色卫士).
+It’s our right as well as our responsibility.
+I even obtained the honor of a ‘Green Guardian’ (绿色卫士).
 In Hunan Province, only a few hundred people have become Green Guardians.
 The Green Guardian certificate is also useful.
 When we go to conduct research, local governments and enterprises take us more seriously if we have the certificates.
-We are able to push for changes sometimes” (Interview Record: 20180812LQ).
+We are able to push for changes sometimes.”
+(Interview Record: 20180812LQ)